loekd/ServiceFabric.Mocks/README.md

 The VSTS Agent lagged behind in Service Fabric SDK version, this caused runtime errors.
 This issue is now resolved.

 ## Release notes

+   - 3.3.9
+     - Added default instances of keyed collections on `MockCodePackageActivationContext`.
+Requested by tharris29

    - 3.3.8
      - Upgraded to new SDK (SF 3.2.162).

-   - 3.3.8
-     - Added default instances of keyed collections on `MockCodePackageActivationContext`.
-Requested by tharris29

    - 3.3.7
      - Upgraded to new SDK (SF 3.1.301).